Sanchetks98/freshersbatch-oct16/README.txt

-This is the Assignments directory which contains
+This is the modified and updated Assignments directory which contains
 HTML, CSS and JS files
 The file has been updated after creating html-assignments branch.